DudeWithOneLeg/DudeWithOneLeg/README.md

 ### Hi there 👋

+Cancer survivor.
+Interested in all things tech && science.
+Interests are Photography, music, art, movies.

 <!--
 **DudeWithOneLeg/DudeWithOneLeg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.